cefriel/mapping-template/README.md

   -b, --basepath <arg>            Base path for files (input, template, output).
 Default value is './'.
   -c, --contextIRI <arg>          IRI identifies the named graph for context-aware querying of the repository.
                                   Default behaviour: the entire repository is considered for querying.
-  -q, --query <arg>               Path to the file containing a query.
+  -q, --query <arg>               Path to the file containing a query for parametric template execution.
   -dq, --debug-query              Saves in the output file the result of the query provided with -q option.
   -f, --format <arg>              Activate procedures for specific output formats.
 Supported values: 'xml'
                                   (XML escape, XML parsing to check structure, indentation), 'turtle', 'rdfxml', 'nt', 'json'.